MvTechZone/mv-notification/README.md

   <br><br>
 </p>

-This package is custom notify for both admins and users for instead of using laravel notification.
+This package is custom notify for both admins and users, so instead of using laravel notification.
 Build for my projects if you want to try it out read through the documentation.